hello-damiro/odins-gaze/README.md

 **Day 3**: Solved the click events on image only.
 Always forgot that divs or any element works in layers.
 Getting comfortable with the use of `useContext` on its provider and its consumer sides.
 I dont think I need to use `useReducer` this time.
 But who knows, lets see on the upcomming days.

+**Day 4**: Finished the game.
+But needs to add the features that will comply to the challenges.
+I ended up using `useReducer`.
+I feel I can do the code without using `useReducer`, but I use it anyway just for the sake of using it.
+I need to experience implementing these hooks for me to fully grasp it, specially the usecase of each hooks.
+Needs to finish the client side before I even attempt to start implementing the _BaaS_.
+Timer, game scene selection and pop-up modals/navigation.
+I'd probably start with the timer tomorrow since it has the direct connection with the game objects.
+Needs to focus more.

 </br>

 ## Hooks Used

+-   [x] useEffect
+-   [x] useState
+-   [x] useContext
+-   [x] useReducer

 </br>